Back when we were dating, my wife and I broke up twice. So it got me wondering how often do couples get back together?

 According to leading marriage researcher John Gottman, there are seven qualities of a happy marriage.
 One of the qualities they mention is this—happy couples laugh often together!

 So what are the steps to take to stop a repeat breakup cycle?

 1. Take ownership of your actions, statements, and choices

 We all make mistakes.
 Any relationship that goes south has 2 players and 2 people who caused the demise.

 That’s not to say that one person may not have done more damage than another.
 But it’s almost impossible to find a relationship breakup where 1 person did absolutely nothing to damage and end the relationship.

-So really be honest with yourself and your partner about the things that you did that was wrong.
+So really be honest with yourself and your partner about the things that you did that were wrong.
 Don’t backhand it, or add a “but . . . ” to the end of it.

-Know it, own it, say it and then stop talking.
+Know it, own it, say it, and then stop talking.

 2. Take action to fix the underlying issue that led to your role in the breakup

 Once you understand and take ownership of your role in the breakup, now it’s time to work on the underlying issue.